rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Required For

-The SGX Host Verification Service is REQUIRED for SGX Discovery and Provisioning
+The SGX Host Verification Service is REQUIRED in the default orchestrator SGX Agent mode.

 ### Prerequisites